EliFuzz/api-docs-mcp/README.md

    - The processed documentation is stored in an in-memory cache (`src/utils/cache.ts`) with a specified TTL (Time-To-Live).
    - The cache is periodically refreshed.
 4. **Tool Usage**:
-   - `api_docs`: When invoked, this tool retrieves a list of all available API resources from the cache, filtered by `sourceName` if provided.
+   - `api_docs`: When invoked, this tool retrieves a list of all available API resources from the cache, filtered by `source` if provided.
    - `api_search`: When invoked with a `detailName`, this tool provides detailed documentation (request, response, error structures) for a specific API resource from the cache.

 ## Installation